 In addition, larger health reforms are shifting the focus of care from treatments and interventions to whole person health needs.
 With this shift, health care payers and providers are paying greater attention to behavioral health needs as well as social determinants of health — including stable housing.
 Specifically, more states are looking at how they can support services that help people find and maintain housing under their Medicaid programs.

 The Council is focused on the following strategies:

 - Encourage housing providers and health and behavioral health care providers to co-locate, coordinate, or integrate health, behavioral health, safety, and wellness services with housing, and create better resources for providers to connect patients to housing resources.

 - Test new, and build upon successful, care and service delivery models to provide services in the homes of people who have experienced homelessness, including Medicaid-funded Assertive Community Treatment Teams and Home and Community Based Services for those with behavioral health needs.

 - Apply lessons from evaluations of the Medicaid Health Home option to inform efforts to integrate health care and social services for people with chronic conditions experiencing homelessness.

 - Seek opportunities to increase the availability of medical respite programs in communities to allow hospitals to discharge people experiencing homelessness with complex health needs to medical respite programs that can help stabilize their medical conditions and assist them to access or return to safe and stable housing.

-- Ensure that people experiencing homelessness have access to expanded behavioral health services under the Affordable Care Act, including substance use disorder treatment services.
+- Ensure that people experiencing homelessness have access to expanded behavioral health services under Medicaid expansion, including substance use disorder treatment services.